openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 For components that did not try to solve this in a one-off way, the upgrade is easy, the new feature becomes available.

 For components that created a one-off solution, the upgrade will vary depending on the steps they used.
-I seem to recall that monitoring allowed direct route manipulation and the console created its own fields.

 On downgrade, the customizations will be removed by the old versions of the operators.
 While this is annoying, it is consistent with our general downgrade story of new features require the new product.